 01 Apr Connected Dental Implant Teeth or Separate Crowns ?
 What is the Best?

 Are you concerned about the unsightly appearance of having several missing teeth?
-Not only is this unattractive, but you may even have a difficult time chewing your food because of not having enough teeth for grinding and biting.
+Not only unattractive, but you may even have a difficult time chewing because of not having enough teeth to grinding .
 With this in mind, you should consider getting dental implants for your particular concern.

-Connected Dental Implants Vs Separate Crowns ( Which is recommended in case of Dental Implants in Hungary ? )
+Connected Dental Implant teeth Vs Separate Crowns ( Which is recommended in case of Dental Implants in Hungary ? )

-When there are several missing teeth, you may find yourself with two options – to either get connected dental implant teeth or separate crowns.
+When there are several missing teeth, you may find yourself with two options –connected dental implant teeth or separate crowns.